Mao, Chad: History

+During the rule of ‘Umar b.
+Idris (c.
+1619 - 39) the Alifa of Mao was established in Kanem as a semi-autonomous vassal to take care of the eastern marches of the state.

-Mao was created in 1898 by Sultan Ali, brother of Sultan Djourab who was assassinated by the Fezzans and other accomplices.
+Mao was later created in 1898 by Sultan Ali, brother of Sultan Djourab who was assassinated by the Fezzans and other accomplices.
 Since 1900, Mao has been the effective administrative center of the north.

 On 18 July 2010, the Sultan of Kanem, Alifa Ali Zezerti, died in hospital in N'Djamena aged 83, from complications from a heart attack.
 He was the 39th ruler of the Kanem dynasty, and had reigned since 1947.
 He was buried in Mao.
 His predecessor, Sultan Zezerti, had died on 26 September 1947, having ruled since 1925.
 His son was elected as Sultan in a by-election without competition.

 In October 2013, riots broke out in Mao's main market directed against the administration of Idriss Déby after the shooting dead of a civilian by an officer close to Déby.

 On 30 September 2015, around 8 pm, a major fire burned through the main market of Mao.
 The origin could not be determined.
 No deaths were reported.

 On 12 May 2016, at 5 am, a large fire spread throughout the main market of Mao, the second in under two years.
 The fire started in a nearby fuel depot.
 No human casualties were reported.